Ananthapura Lake Temple: Legends

-Structure
+Structure and Deity

 The temple is unique in its structural aspects for it is erected in the middle of an impressive lake of 302 feet.
 The lake is gifted with a perennial supply of pure spring water.
 We can find the ruins of temples all round the lake which stand testimony to the fact that it was part of a great temple complex.
-The sreekovil (sanctum sanctorum), namaskara-mandapam, thitappalli, and shrines of Jala-Durga and the entrance of the cave are located in the lake.
-The namaskara mandapam is connected to the eastern rock by a foot-bridge which is the only passage to the sreekovil.
+The sreekovil (sanctum sanctorum), Namaskara-mandapam, Thitappalli, and shrines of Jala-Durga and the entrance of the cave are located in the lake.
+The Namaskara-mandapam is connected to the eastern rock by a foot-bridge which is the only passage to the Sreekovil.

 The principal deity is Lord Vishnu.
 One of the key features of the temple is that the original idols in the sanctum sanctorum were not made of metal or stone, but of a rare combination of more than 70 medicinal materials called `kadu-sharkara-yogam.'
 These idols were replaced by panchaloha metals in 1972.
 They were donated by Kaanchi Kaamakoti Mathaadhipathi Jayendra Saraswathi Thiruvatikal.
 Efforts are going on now to reinstall the idols made with `kadu-sharkara-yogam.'
 The Lord Vishnu idol is in a sitting pose over a five-hooded serpent king Lord Anantha.
 The lake temple is open to all visitors regardless of caste or creed.
 The District Tourism Promotion Council has plans to preserve the temple and its surroundings for its uniqueness.

-The temple has an excellent collection of wood carvings on the ceilings of the mandapam.
-These carvings depict the incidents taken from the stories of Dashavatharam (the ten incarnations of Lord Vishnu).
+The temple has an excellent collection of wood carvings on the ceilings of the Mandapam.
+These carvings depict the incidents taken from the stories of Dashavatara (the ten incarnations of Lord Vishnu).
 Some of them are painted.
-The Nava-grahas (nine planets) are painted at the muktha-mandapam.
-On either side of the sreekovil, dwaara-palakas (Jays and Vijaya) are beautifully carved in wood.
+The Nava-grahas (nine planets) are painted at the Muktha-mandapam.
+On either side of the Sreekovil the dwaara-palakas (Jays and Vijaya) are beautifully carved in wood.